adgaultier/caracal/README.md

 ### 📥 Binary release

-You can download the pre-built binaries from the release page [release page](https://github.com/adgaultier/caracal/releases)
+You can download the pre-built binaries from the [release page](https://github.com/adgaultier/caracal/releases)
 <br>

 ## 🪄 Usage